Michalaq/ChromosomeVisualizer/linux.md

 ## Dependencies

-QChromosome 4D Studio is developed with cross-platform software framework **Qt 5.9**.
-Before installation verify that your graphic driver supports **OpenGL 4.1**.
+QChromosome 4D Studio is developed with cross-platform software framework **Qt 5.9 LTS**.
+Before installation verify that your graphic driver supports **OpenGL 4.0**.

 By default aplication will attempt to build using system libraries.
 On *Ubuntu 18.04.1 LTS (Bionic Beaver)* we recommend you have the following packages pre-installed: